Strongpreneur#Business Growth Strategies

 This act vests all lands in the various States in the (Military) Governor, who holds them in trust for the people.
 By this decree, the Governor is responsible for allocating all lands in urban areas of the State to individuals and organizations, while similar powers are conferred on the local government in respect of non-urban areas.

 The decree provides for a land-use allocation committee in each local government area.
-They have advisory functions with respect to land allocation.
+They have advisory functions concerning land allocation.
 Additionally, the state land allocation committees are empowered to adjudicate in respect of disputes over compensation for improvements in lands for which certificates of occupancy are revoked.

 This decree, which replaced the Labor Code Act (1958), consists of four parts.
 Part I contains general provisions in the area of wages, contracts and terms of employment.
 It provides, among other things, that all contracts of employment must provide for wages to be paid in legal tender (S.I).
 Section 7 stipulates that each employer shall give to a worker, within three months of his commencement of work, a written statement specifying certain particulars (mentioned in the Act) of the contract of employment.